 - The use of other tracking tools

-On our website the tracking tools used are DCM (Doubleclick Campaign Manager).
-These tracking tools on our website, enable us collect and process data for marketing and optimisation purposes.
+It may happen that third-party content, such as videos from YouTube, maps from Google Maps and Snazzy Maps, RSS feeds or graphics from other websites are integrated into our Website.
+These third-party tracking tools on our Website, enable us to collect and process data for marketing and optimisation purposes of our online services.
 These data can be used to create pseudonymous user profiles.
 Without explicit consent of the data subject, however, there is no personal identifying and no data collected and combined to form a personal profile.
-Our web server collects information about each visitor to our Web page (the name of the Internet service provider, the website from where he/she visited us, the websites he/she visited along with the date and duration of visit).
-To this end, we also use our third service providers.
-The data collected does not contain your name or address or your eMail and thus cannot personally identifiable to.
+Our web server collects information about each visitor to our Website (the name of the Internet service provider, the website from where he/she visited us, the websites he/she visited along with the date and the duration of the visit).
+We make every effort to use only those third-party contents whose respective providers only use the IP address to deliver the third-party content.
+However, we have no influence on whether the third party providers store the IP address for other purposes, as for example for statistical purposes.
+As far as this is known to us, we will inform the users about it.

 The data collection and storage can be revoked at any time with effect for the future.